 Kevin Roush

-Kevin currently resides in Florida with his wife, Erin, and their daughter.
-When not working, he can usually be found running or partaking in any outdoor activity that involves water or trails.
-Kevin holds a BS in Biology from Alderson-Broaddus University in Philippi, WV.
+Kevin currently resides in Daytona Beach, Florida, with his wife, Erin, and their daughter.
+In his spare time, Kevin enjoys running, surfing, biking, and all other activities out on the water.
+Kevin holds a BS in Biology from Alderson-Broaddus University in Philippi, West Virginia.

 Q&A with Kevin